aplteam/Cider/mkdocs/docs/api.md

 `noPkgLoad`

-: Set the flag to stop Cider from loading Tatin dependencies as specifed in the config file’s `dependencies` and `dependencies_dev` settings.
+: Flag to stop Cider from loading Tatin dependencies as specifed in the config file’s `dependencies` and `dependencies_dev` settings.
 Defaults to 0.

 `parent`